Umarfoo/Bank_and_Polls_Analysis_Python/README.md

-# Python Challenge:
+# Python - Budget and Polls Analysis

 # Task Details

-In this homework assignment, we were given two data sets for analysis and printing out the outcome in the terminal as well as exporting a txt file.
+In this assignment, we were given two data sets for analysis and printing out the outcome in the terminal as well as exporting a txt file.

 We had to apply our concepts learnt in class to run analysis of PyBank and PyPoll file.
 Both of these challenges encompasses a real-world situation where our newfound Python scripting skills can come in handy.